-Spice pairings elevate tastings at downtown Paso Robles salon.
+Flavor pairings elevate wine tastings at downtown Paso Robles salon.

 The Kama Sutra, the Sanskrit treatise on life, love, and pleasure, inspired the richly hued East India–chic decor of the LXV Wine tasting room.
 The gracious staff and voluptuous interior (there’s also an outdoor patio) provide reason alone to visit.
-The spices co-owner Neeta Mittal pairs with the wines she produces with her husband, Kunal, further elevate the experience.
+You can taste on their own several of the wines co-owner Neeta Mittal produces with her husband, Kunal Mittal, but it’s best to elevate the experience by adding to your reservation Neeta’s flavor pairing.

-Small cubes of sheep’s cheese lightly dusted with various spices are served with the wines.
-The LXV Umami Blend of black truffle salt, cinnamon, ginger, nutmeg, cocoa, vanilla, sarsaparilla, and Himalayan pink salt, for instance, accompanies Lover’s Spell Syrah–Cabernet Sauvignon, with Mandarina hops, miso powder, toasted coconut, lemon zest, cayenne, garlic powder, and raw sugar the choice for the Heart Note Rosé of Sangiovese.
+For the flavor pairing, small cubes of sheep’s cheese lightly dusted with various spices are served with the wines.
+At a recent tasting, the LXV Umami Blend of black truffle salt, cinnamon, ginger, nutmeg, cocoa, vanilla, sarsaparilla, and Himalayan pink salt accompanied The Spell, a hefty, savory Syrah–Cabernet Sauvignon blend.
+A gentler mix of Mandarina hops, miso powder, toasted coconut, lemon zest, cayenne, garlic powder, and raw sugar, on the other hand, was the choice for a rosé.
 The hosts, sometimes Neeta herself, explain why understanding the spicing of a dish is as essential to pairing it with an appropriate wine as knowing the protein.

 Old World Approach

-Why go: spice pairings; stylish downtown Paso tasting room; gracious staff; Old World winemaking approach.
+Why go: flavor pairings; stylish downtown Paso tasting room; gracious staff; Old World winemaking approach.

 LXV Wine Lounge appears in 12 Foolproof Paso Robles Wine Tasting Experiences.